oscarlevin/discrete-book/errata3.md

 * Exercise 2.2.15: The second example of an acceptable license plate should be 123321 (or some other 6-digit plate with only numerals, instead of the 5 digits that are currently there).
 The following errors have not yet been corrected in the print/pdf versions (but are likely fixed online).

+* Example 5.1.5: The solution includes the number 28, but it should be 26 (in three places).

 * Example 5.2.7: In solving the congruence, the first line should be $8y \equiv 637 \pmod{5}$.

 <!-- ### Major errors